The Subconscious Nature of Indigo

 The Subconscious Wisdom of Indigo

 Indigo teaches that clarity has layers.
-What seems perfectly clear in daylight - that clear blue sky, those obvious facts - represents just the first level.
-When the sun sets, the bright light dims, and your eyes adjust, an entirely different order emerges: infinite stars that were always there, patterns that were always present, connections that were invisible in the glare.
+What seems perfectly clear in daylight - that blue sky, those obvious facts - represents just the first level.
+When the sun sets and your eyes adjust, an entirely different order emerges: infinite stars that were always there, patterns that were always present, connections invisible in the glare.

-This mirrors how deep insight works.
-My clients often report breakthroughs happening not during intense analysis but in relaxed moments afterward - in the shower, on a walk, in meditation/self-hypnosis practice, just before sleep.
-"I stopped trying to figure it out and suddenly knew" describes indigo-inspired consciousness in action.
+This mirrors how deep insight and awakening works.
+Thoughts, like sunlight lighting up the sky, are powerful signals.
+They’re louder and often drown out our deeper intelligence.
+My hypnosis clients often report breakthroughs happening not during, or because of intense analysis, but in mentally relaxed moments afterward - in the shower, on a walk, in meditation/self-hypnosis practice, just before sleep.
+"I stopped trying to figure it out and suddenly knew" describes this indigo-inspired consciousness in action: that threshold where the thinking mind’s volume gets turned down enough to reveal the answer or connect with truth.

-The 10th-century Kashmir Shaivite philosopher Abhinavagupta described awakening as a fundamental shift in perspective where "ignorance falls away and truth is automatically revealed."
-As Christopher Wallis explains this tradition: there's nothing that needs to be learned, thought, or believed - the goal is simply whatever allows ignorance and delusion to fall away, revealing non-conceptual reality that has nothing to do with belief or thought.
-This is indigo's wisdom precisely: clear seeing emerges not from adding light but from removing interference.
+10th-century Kashmir Shaivite philosopher Abhinavagupta described awakening as a fundamental shift in perspective where "ignorance falls away and truth is automatically revealed."
+As Christopher Wallis explains this path to awakening: there's nothing that needs to be added - learned, thought, or believed.
+The goal is simply whatever allows ignorance and delusion to fall away, revealing non-conceptual reality as it is (before all our thoughts and beliefs drown it out).
+Indigo’s wisdom echoes this: clear seeing emerges from letting your perspective and mode of perception change, to let the glare of thought quiet down, to remove interference, so the deeper reality that was always present can reveal itself.

-As Wallis describes it, clear seeing is like looking through a window into a scene beyond, studying what's out there, when suddenly your eyes refocus on the pane of glass itself and you see your own reflection - recognizing what was always present but overlooked.
-This is indigo's revelation: sometimes what blocks our view of infinity (the window) is also what can reveal our true nature (the reflection).
-Like the blue daytime sky that seems perfectly clear until it darkens to reveal stars, the very medium through which we've been looking holds depths we haven't noticed.
+Wallis likens this clear seeing to looking out through a window to scene beyond, when suddenly your eyes refocus on the pane of glass itself and you see your reflection - recognizing the true nature of what was always there, but overlooked.
+Like the blue daytime sky that seems perfectly clear until it darkens to reveal stars, the very medium through which we've been looking hides layers we haven't consciously noticed.

 When this recognition finally arrives, Wallis notes, "there's both wonder and relaxation.
 The straining is done, the striving is done."
-The physiological response itself confirms the seeing is real.
-And here's what distinguishes genuine clarity from sophisticated mental models: "The clear seeing is self-validating.
+And here's what distinguishes this kind of clarity from sophisticated mental models: "The clear seeing is self-validating.
 Without any insistence, without any mental conceptualization, it's just a quiet, calm, clear seeing that is thoroughly self-validating.
 There's a knowing - this is it - without the thought that this is it."

-This is why this indigo-tinged consciousness can't be manufactured through mental effort or conscious analysis.
-It emerges in that twilight space where, as ignorance falls away and truth is automatically revealed - not through adding light but through allowing your perception to adjust to what was always there, waiting in the darkness.
+That’s why this bridged awareness presence, this indigo-style clear seeing, can't be manufactured through mental efforting or conscious analysis.
+It emerges in that twilight space where, as ignorance falls away and truth is automatically revealed by allowing your perception to adjust to what was always already there.

 Discovering Clarity Within Inner Vision

 Full clarity requires both day vision and night vision, so to speak - both outer sight and inner perception.
-In hypnosis, we don't abandon logic or reject evidence; we create conditions where intuitive knowing can inform analytic thought, revealing truths that surface only through patient inner observation and crossing that threshold into more awakening and deeper insight.
+In hypnosis, we don't abandon logic or reject evidence; we create conditions where deep inner knowing and clear seeing can inform how we think and feel and behave, and reveal truths that surface only through crossing that inward-looking threshold.

-With hypnosis, you can develop your own personal anchor for this state of integrated clarity - one you can access whenever you need to shift from surface seeing to depth perception.
+With hypnosis, you can develop your own personal anchor for this state of integrated clarity - one you can access whenever you need to shift your way of seeing something.
 Every time you notice indigo in your daily life, it can remind you: there's another way to see this, another layer of clarity available.

 Contact me to access The Clarity Code, functional hypnosis audio that explores this Higher State experientially.